fenago/tableau-intermediate/lab-guides/md/Lab_6.md

-In this recipe, we have created a basic dashboard.
+In this lab, we have created a basic dashboard.
 First, we have created a couple of worksheets.
 Then, we have placed them all in one dashboard.